carlfjones/bookmark_manager/README.md

 2. Create the database using the psql command CREATE 3.
 DATABASE bookmark_manager;
 4. Connect to the database using the pqsl command \c bookmark_manager;
 5. Run the query we have saved in the file  01_create_bookmarks_table.sql

+### Instructions to set up a test database:

+To set up a test database, run psql and create a database "bookmark_manager_test".